 Type 2 Diabetes

 In this condition, the pancreas generally produces some insulin, either it’s not sufficient or it’s not utilized by the body as it should.
-Insulin resistance occurs here meaning the body cells stop responding to insulin.
-This condition typically occurs in liver, fat, and muscle cells.
+Insulin resistance occurs here, meaning the body cells stop responding to insulin.
+This condition typically occurs in the liver, fat, and muscle cells.